 Boosting Immunity Against Mesothelioma

-- Multiplying T cells: The modified T cells are grown into millions of copies in the lab.
+Multiplying T cells: The modified T cells are grown into millions of copies in the lab.
 These armies of CAR T cells are then infused back into the patient’s bloodstream to hunt down and kill cancer cells.

-- Reprogramming T cells: Scientists reprogram the patient’s T cells with CARs.
+Reprogramming T cells: Scientists reprogram the patient’s T cells with CARs.
 This gives T cells a “target map” to find and attach to the mesothelioma tumors.

 After adding the CAR, doctors grow T cells in a lab until there are millions of them.
 Then, they’re injected back into your body through a blood infusion.
 After reinfusion, they circulate and attach to mesothelioma cells via their new receptor, like a magnet finding metal.

 This binding acts like a key turning a lock.
-It activates the T cells to release toxic chemicals that destroy the cancer cells.
+It activates the T cells to release toxic chemicals that destroy the cancer cell.
 Additionally, CAR T cells can signal and recruit other parts of the immune system to help in the fight.

 CAR T-cell therapy for mesothelioma is still experimental and only accessible through clinical trials.
 It’s not FDA-approved for this use.
 No cancer centers provide it outside of research settings.
 You must join a clinical trial to receive this therapy.